marcus-dk/marcus-dk/README.md

 <br />
 - I am proficient in Python and several of it's libraries including but not limited to: JSON, Flask, Discord, Tkinter (although i hate it)<br />
 - I am looking to expand my knowledge with Python whether it's for Machine Learning, Computer Vision, Data Science and more<br />
-- I am planning on learning C/C++ in the future to further expand my abilities<br />
+- I am currently learning React.js to become a proficient web developer along with along the line learning mobile development with React Native<br />
 - I am capable of using JSON to store data and manipulate it<br />
 - I am always looking to grow in the field of programming and am always looking to collaborate on projects